Phishing & Social Engineering

 Helpful Tips on avoiding falling victim to social engineering:

-- Be suspicious of people you don’t know who ask for sensitive information: always maintain a healthy sense of scepticism when dealing with unknown individuals, especially if they ask for any internal or sensitive information.
+Always maintain a healthy sense of scepticism when dealing with unknown individuals, especially if they ask for any internal or sensitive information.
 Remain on guard and verify the identity of any person making an unsolicited request before you provide information by phone, email, or in person.

-- Avoid posting and sharing personal information on social media platforms: such as names, phone numbers, addresses, school and work locations, and other sensitive information as text or in a photo.
+Such as names, phone numbers, addresses, school and work locations, and other sensitive information as text or in a photo.

-- Use multifactor authentication where applicable: One of the most valuable pieces of information attackers seek are user credentials.
+One of the most valuable pieces of information attackers seek are user credentials.
 Using multifactor authentication helps ensure your account’s protection in the event of system compromise